Investment Philosophy Statement

 Wells Fargo Advisors provides you with written progress evaluations on a quarterly basis.
 These evaluations will include a comparison of your portfolio to an index as well as a review of your asset allocation and historical performance.
 In addition, you will receive a monthly statement and a 1099 statement at the end of the year.
 You will always have direct access to me should you have any questions or concerns.
 By maintaining open communication, I believe I may be able to help you avoid any pitfalls created by downward market cycles.

 As each Private Investment Management (PIM®) program account is individually managed, construction and ongoing management of portfolios may vary from those discussed in this Philosophy Statement.
+Past performance is not indicative of future results, and there is no assurance that any investment strategy will be successful.

 Investments and investment strategies contained are provided for informational purposed only.
 We would need to review your individual situation before recommending appropriate strategies to you.
 Stocks offer long-term growth potential, but may fluctuate more and provide less current income than other investments.
 Fixed income investments may be worth less than original cost upon redemption or maturity.
 Advisory programs are not designed for excessively traded or inactive accounts and are not suitable for all investors.
 Please carefully review the Wells Fargo Advisors advisory disclosure document for a full description of our services.
 The minimum account size for this program is $50,000.